telefonicaid/fiware-orion/doc/manuals/contribution_guide.md

 #### M11 (Spaces)

-*Rule*: The keywords that are followed by '(' MUST have a space between the keywords the parenthesis:
+*Rule*: The keywords that are followed by '(' MUST have a space between the keywords and the parenthesis:

 ```
 if () ...